dlaurie/lua-apl/README.md

 The core C routines
 ===================

-These have been adapted from other packages, especially `xtable` by John Hind and myself.
-They are delivered in a table returned by require `apl_core`.
+These have been adapted from other packages, especially `xtable` by John Hind and myself They are delivered in a table returned by require `apl_core`.

 Block functions
 ---------------